Romantic Era (1780-1832) Literature

 Cohen, Shalom ben Jacob.
-Shorshei Emunah, Elements Of Faith for the Use of Jewish Youth of Both Sexes.
-E. Justins, 1815.
+Shorshei Emunah, Elements of Faith for the Use of Jewish Youth of Both Sexes.
+Translated by Joshua Van Oven, E. Justins, 1815.

 Dacre, Charlotte.
 Zofloya; or, The Moor.
 Longman, Hurst, Rees, and Orme, 1806.

-Daughter of Israel.
-The Jewish Preceptress: Or, Elementary Lessons: Written Chiefly for the Use of Female Children, Educated at Jews Hospital.
+A Daughter of Israel.
+The Jewish Preceptress; or, Elementary Lessons: Written Chiefly for the Use of Female Children, Educated at the Jews Hospital.
 N. Archer, 1818.

 ---.
 A Defense of Poetry and Specimens of a New Version of Telemachus.
 Harrison & Co., 1790.